johanna-sandberg/restaurant-booking/README.md

 Restaurant Booking Application

-This is a full-stack restaurant booking application built with:
+This is a full-stack restaurant booking application developed as a solution to a programming assignment.
+It is built with:

 - **Next.js**
 - **TypeScript**